hellcatdevelopment/bd_loadingscreen/README.md

-this is an unofficial conversion to redm
-If you want the loadingscreen to stop directly at char creation you need to change the trigger inside the lua files to your frameworks char select / init trigger
+this is an unofficial conversion to redm, if you want the loadingscreen to stop directly at char creation you need to change the trigger inside the lua files to your frameworks char select / init

 # bd_loadingscreen
 This script was made for you by **BebikDEV**.
 We will be glad for any support on our **discord: https://discord.gg/4VwXy4aDBd**